Nexmo/station/_documentation/verify/guides/changing-default-timings.md

 ---
-title: Changing the default event timings
+title: Change the event timings
-description: How to change the default timings for each verification event.
+description: How to change the timings for each verification event.
 navigation_weight: 2
 ---

-# Changing the Default Event Timings
+# Change the Event Timings

 You can change the [default timings](/verify/guides/verification-events#timing-of-each-event) by supplying custom values for `pin_expiry` and/or `next_event_wait` in the initial request: